How to Create a Successful Marketing Strategy for 2020

 Outline Your Target Audience

 Who is your target audience?
 Who are you speaking to?
-Take a moment to sit down and figure out exactly who your target audience is, as it can often change over the years and sometimes needs to be redefined.
+Take a moment to sit down and figure out exactly who your target market is, as it can often change over the years and sometimes needs to be redefined.
 The better you understand your target audience, the easier it is to target your marketing efforts towards them.

 Creating buyer personas can be helpful in defining specific descriptions for each audience.
 Your buyer persona should include attributes like age, location, socio-economic status, income and job position, in addition to specific needs and challenges.
 Considering all these things and taking the time to write this information down will help you figure out your core messaging and drive your marketing efforts.